opulencephp/docs/http-basics.md

 Models store data and the business logic behind your application.
 Think of them as the heart of your application.
 Your models can be plain-old PHP objects in RDev.

 <h2 id="views">Views</h2>
 Views comprise the user interface portion of your application.
 They should be relatively independent of your models to allow proper abstraction.
-RDev has a built-in [template engine](views-basics), although you are free to use any template engine you'd like in an RDev application.
+RDev has a built-in [template engine](view-basics), although you are free to use any template engine you'd like.

 <h2 id="controllers">Controllers</h2>
 Controllers act as the go-between for models and views in an application.
 When a model is updated, the controller updates the view.
 Similarly, when a view is updated, the controller updates the models.
 In RDev, controllers can either be plain-old PHP classes, or they can extend `RDev\Routing\Controller`, which automatically injects the `RDev\HTTP\Requests\Request` object and sets up your views to use RDev's template engine.